Social Security Disability Lawyer for Utah

 Utah Disability Benefits Lawyer

 Getting the Social Security Disability or SSI benefits you need can be a long and difficult process.
 As many as 70 percent of applications are denied the first time, and appeals often take time and energy people just do not have.
 I can help.
-I am Orem and Provo, Utah, lawyer E. Craig McAllister, and my law practice is entirely focused on Social Security Disability and SSI law.
+I am in the Orem and Provo, Utah area, lawyer E. Craig McAllister, and my law practice is entirely focused on Social Security Disability and SSI law.

 If you have questions regarding eligibility for Social Security Disability benefits or the appeals process or if your application has been rejected, contact Provo Utah Area, Social Security Disability attorney E. Craig McAllister today to schedule a free consultation to discuss your case.

 My office helps disabled people apply for and receive Social Security Disability benefits in regard to the following:

 People Who Are Eligible for Social Security Disability and SSI Benefits

 There are many reasons why people may qualify for SSDI or SSI benefits.
 Usually, they cannot work because they have a medical condition that is expected to last at least one year or result in death.
 But medical conditions can include mental health issues and physical disabilities.

 Applying for Social Security Disability and SSI Benefits

 No matter what reason you have for applying, you should apply for Social Security Disability and SSI benefits as soon as you become disabled.
 A complete application for Social Security Disability or SSI benefits includes detailed medical records that document your medical history, treatment and symptoms.